Your employees could spend all day qualifying leads, but their work is wasted if the leads aren’t converting into sales.

 Chapter 6: Automating Voicemail to Move On to the Next Lead

-Anyone who has worked in a call center environment is accustomed to hearing, “Please leave a message after the tone.”
-Unfortunately, leaving a voicemail rarely results in a callback.
-In fact, 20 percent of people don’t even listen to their voicemails.
+In fact, only 33% of people listen to their voicemails don’t even listen to their voicemails.
 That’s why it’s essential to make leaving a message as efficient as possible.
-There are a million-and-one ways to improve your voicemail script, but this still presents the issue of your sales reps wasting time leaving messages that typically are never returned.
+There are a ton of ways to improve your voicemail script, but this still presents the issue of your sales reps wasting time leaving messages that typically are never returned.
 This is where voicemail drop services come in.
 Inside sales phone systems equipped with voicemail drop allow agents to click a single button to leave a perfect pre-recorded message.
 They don’t even have to wait for the greeting or “beep” to finish.
 This means employees can take the time to perfect their voicemail — or a variety of voicemails — and then select the appropriate message while moving on to their next call.
 It takes an average of one minute to leave a voicemail.

 Chapter 7: How System Integration Can Increase Close Rates

-In fact, studies show that less than one-third of an agent’s time is spent on pitching and selling to prospects.
-A significant amount of time — up to 45 percent — is spent on administration duties.
+In fact, studies show that many agents spend less time on pitching and selling to prospects than anything else.
+Believe it or not, a significant amount of time is actually spent on administration duties.
 This creates an environment requiring the integration of systems and tasks whenever possible.
-If you’re asking why, it’s because lack of efficiency can cost a 100-person company up to $5 million in sales revenue yearly.
+If you’re asking why, it’s because a lack of efficiency can cost a company millions of dollars in sales revenue yearly.
 Fortunately, many modern enterprise software solutions can integrate other functions.
 One of these — CRM connected telephony — allows agents to automate call activity logs, improve customer profiles, save call analytics within the CRM and automatically create new leads right from the phone system.